 When it comes to French Press vs. Drip, you’ll have to take into consideration just how easy it’s going to be to brew your coffee.
 Do you want to simply push a button or would you prefer to take some time to learn how to brew coffee just the way you like it?

 French Press and Manual Drip: with both the French Press and Manual Drip you have control over all of the brewing variables such as grind size, water temperature, and brew time.
 How long you let the coffee steep (brew) will affect how your coffee tastes.
-Just like the grind size in the manual drip will affect how quickly the water passes through your coffee grounds, which in turn will give you a weaker or stronger cup of coffee.
+Just like the coffee grind size in the manual drip will affect how quickly the water passes through your coffee grounds, which in turn will give you a weaker or stronger cup of coffee.

 French Press and manual drip will take a bit of practice however once mastered you cannot compare it to automatic drip coffee, French Press and Manual Drip is simply BETTER coffee.
 You may struggle at first, but the brewing will become super easy and second nature once you get the hang of it.